Should You Mention GPA on Your Resume? Here's the Best Strategy

 If your target job is not relevant to your education, you needn't be super detailed about it.
 Thus, your GPA doesn't add much value and you can remove it to save space for qualifications that are more relevant to your desired career path.

-A high GPA isn't the only academic achievement that can set you apart in the job market.
-Here are the examples of achievements you can feature to impress potential employers:
+A high GPA isn't the only academic achievement that can set you apart during the hiring process.
+Consider adding academic achievements as follows as they can give you a competitive edge and impress recruiters:

-• Graduating summa cum laude or magna cum laude
+- Latin honors: Graduating summa cum laude or magna cum laude.
+Include the honors title next to your GPA.

-• Research experience, including participation in research projects or doing independent research
+- Research experience, including participation in research projects or doing independent research.
+Your thesis also counts if relevant to the target job opening.

 Include any of these achievements in your Education section under the school's name.
 Impressive achievements in college prove that you are the best candidate for the entry-level position of your choice.

-After you've formatted your Education section, take the time to review the resume and ensure that it has your information in full.
-Next, you need to format it according to the expectations of hiring managers.
-Here are some tips to keep in mind:
+After you've described your educational path, take the time to review the other sections in your resume.
+Ensure that it has all the information and is professionally formatted to make a positive impression on a hiring manager.
+Here are some tips to keep in mind.

 Use reverse chronological order